 Largely 18th Century, with later remodelling, the house was completely refurbished in 2012.
 We were commisioned to create an entirely new landscape more befitting the property.
 The gardens were rather dated, with randomly placed island borders, a small pond out of scale with the surroundings and an allotment style vegetable garden.

-Finally, low-maintenance and attractive schemes were created for some of the tenanted cottage gardens.
+Low-maintenance and attractive schemes were created for some of the tenanted cottage gardens.

-We introduced the client to a new gardener to help maintain the gardens and we are still involved, offering regular management and design advice.
+Finally, we introduced the client to a new gardener to help maintain the gardens and we are still involved, offering regular management and design advice.